Formation of GW230529 from Isolated Binary Evolution: Introduction

 \section{Introduction}

 Black hole--neutron star (BHNS) mergers are prime search targets for the ground-based gravitational-wave (GW) detectors, including LIGO \citep{LIGO2015}, Virgo \citep{Acernese2015}, and KAGRA \citep{Aso2013}.
-Until the end of the GW third observing run (O3), the first two BHNS mergers were identified by the LIGO-Virgo-KAGRA (LVK) Collaboration \citep{Abbott2021Observation}, with GW200105 being a merger between a $8.9^{+1.2}_{-1.5}M_\odot$ BH and a $1.9^{+0.3}_{-0.2}M_\odot$ NS, and GW200115 being a merger between a $5.7^{+1.8}_{-2.1}M_\odot$ BH and a $1.5^{+0.7}_{-0.3}M_\odot$ NS.
+Until the end of the GW third observing run (O3), the first two BHNS mergers were identified by the LIGO-Virgo-KAGRA (LVK) Collaboration \citep{Abbott2021Observation}, with GW200105\footnote{{GW200105 was reported to be a marginal event with a probability of astrophysical origin $p_{\rm astro}<0.5$ in GWTC-3 \citep{Abbott2023GWTC3}.}} being a merger between a $8.9^{+1.2}_{-1.5}M_\odot$ BH and a $1.9^{+0.3}_{-0.2}M_\odot$ NS, and GW200115 being a merger between a $5.7^{+1.8}_{-2.1}M_\odot$ BH and a $1.5^{+0.7}_{-0.3}M_\odot$ NS {(all measurements quoted at the 90\% credible level)}.
 During O3, the LVK Collaboration reported three additional marginal BHNS candidates \citep{Abbott2021GWTC2,Abbott2021GWTC21,Abbott2023GWTC3}, with GW190426\_152155 involving a $5.7^{+3.9}_{-2.3}M_\odot$ BH and a $1.5^{+0.8}_{-0.5}M_\odot$ NS, GW190917\_114630 involving a $9.7^{+3.4}_{-3.9}M_\odot$ BH and a $2.1^{+1.1}_{-0.4}M_\odot$ NS, as well as GW191219\_163120 involving a $31.1^{+2.2}_{-2.8}M_\odot$ BH and a $1.17^{+0.07}_{-0.06}M_\odot$ NS.
-GWTC-3 also includes a puzzling GW event, GW190814, composed of a $22.2-24.3\,M_\odot$ primary BH and a $2.50-2.67\,M_\odot$ secondary compact object \citep{Abbott2020GW190814}.
-The origin of its secondary object is unclear, which could be either a low-mass BH or a massive NS.
+GWTC-3 also includes a puzzling GW event, GW190814, composed of a $22.2-24.3\,M_\odot$ primary BH and a $2.50-2.67\,M_\odot$ secondary compact object with unclear origin \citep{Abbott2020GW190814}.
 The LVK Collaboration also discovered a similar, but marginal GW candidate, namely GW200210\_092254 \citep{Abbott2023GWTC3}, with component masses inferred to be $24.1^{+7.5}_{-4.6}M_\odot$ and $2.83^{+0.47}_{-0.42}M_\odot$, respectively.

 The X-ray and radio observations of Galactic pulsars implied a likely NS maximum mass of $\sim2-2.3\,M_\odot$ \citep[e.g.,][]{Antoniadis2013,Alsing2018,Romani2022} while Galactic BHs in X-ray binaries were inferred to have a lower boundary close to $\sim5\,M_\odot$ \citep{Bailyn1998,Ozel2010,Farr2011}, leading to the conjecture of the presence of a mass gap between the heaviest NSs and lightest BHs.
 However, recent electromagnetic (EM) observations of non-interacting binary systems \citep{Thompson2019,Rivinius2020,Andrews2022} and gravitational microlensing events \citep{Wyrzykowski2020} indicated that the mass gap might be partially polluted.
 The population properties of O3 BHNS candidates suggested a relative dearth of events with masses in the mass gap \citep{Zhu2022Population,Ye2022,Biscoveanu2023}, which was also supported by the population study on merging compact binaries in GWTC-3 \citep{Abbott2023Population}.
 Whether there is a mass gap or not can shed light on supernova (SN) mechanisms for the formation of NSs and BHs, with the rapid model giving rise to the mass gap, while the delayed model does not \citep{Fryer2012}.
 Population synthesis simulations revealed that BHs in $\sim30–80\%$ BHNS mergers can have a mass in the mass gap by considering the delayed SN model \citep{Shao2021,Drozda2022}.
 It is expected that future detection of merging mass-gap BHNS (mgBHNS) binaries through GW observations can give a better constraint on the SN mechanisms.